Indonesian watchdog names parliamentarian as suspect in corruption case

 "The Golkar party follows and respects the process of upholding the law, and we strongly hold on to the principle of the presumption of innocence," Arifin added.

+"While all the parties are virtually implicated, including the PDI-P, public support for the KPK remains extremely high.
+So for him to attempt to slow the process or to create obstacles would be very damaging to his popularity," Loveard said.

+Golkar's secretary general, Idrus Marham, said late on Monday that the party's support for Widodo's re-election bid in 2019 remains unchanged.

-KPK has been investigating allegations that sums ranging from US$5,000 to US$5.5 million - money generated by marking up the costs of the electronic identity card procurement - were divided up in a room in parliament.
+KPK has been investigating allegations that sums ranging from US$5,000 to US$5.5 million - money generated by marking up the costs of the e-KTP procurement - were divided up in a room in parliament.

 Novanto denied that, saying at the time: "The contents of the indictment that mentions my name and others is absolutely wrong and all parties must look at the facts from the trial and ... allow the judges to be independent and impartial."

+Indonesia ranked 90 out of 176 countries in Transparency International's annual Corruption Perceptions index last year, on par with countries such as Liberia and Colombia.

-(Reporting by Agustinus Beo Da Costa and Jakarta Newsroom; Writing by Eveline Danubrata; Editing by Robin Pomeroy)
+(Reporting by Agustinus Beo Da Costa and Jakarta Newsroom; Additional reporting and writing by Eveline Danubrata; Editing by Robin Pomeroy and Michael Perry)